Teaching sheep shearing

 Cutting or shaving the wool off of a sheep is called shearing.

-Shearing doesn't hurt a sheep.
+Shearing doesn't usually hurt a sheep.
 It's just like getting a hair cut.

 However, shearing requires skill so that the sheep is shorn efficiently